 horse in North America, but his lines are extremely rare for a Spanish horse that

-Herc is not directly related to Teodoro, Navarre GF, Doctor XVI, Genio III, or Guarapo
+Hercules is not directly related to Teodoro, Navarre GF, Doctor XVI, Genio III, or

-- whom are all popular sires of most of the black Spanish horses in North America.
-Herc
+Guarapo - who are all popular sires of most of the black Spanish horses in North

-Herc's bloodlines are a combination of the best functional performance horse breeders
+Hercules's bloodlines are a blend of the best functional performance horse breeders

 in Spain (Martínez-Boloix, Escalera, Benitez, Conde Muñoz, and Yeguada Militar) united

-with the pure Cartujano breeders of Urquijo and Terry in a combination resulting
+with the revered pure Cartujano breeders Urquijo and Terry resulting in a compact,

-in a compact, traditional style horse with a powerful drive from the rear.
+traditional style horse with a powerful drive from the rear and exceptional work

 Hercules' sire, , is an imported black 16.2hh PRE stallion bred by Marques de Velilla, breeders of renowned functional black dressage horses who have won many titles in Spain.
 Esclavo is by the pure Urquijo stallion, Sanson IV, who only has 2 full siblings.
 Urquijo horses are known for their spectacular movement, commanding presence, and are comprised of pure Cartujano lines.
 Cartujano horses are a line of Spanish horses that is considered by some to be the epitome of the original, historic Spanish horse.
 These horses can be traced back over 500 years and are known for their baroque characteristics, extreme elevation, impulsion, beauty, and gentle temperaments.